AdetsGithub/AI-Library/README.md

   <img src="https://udayton.edu/magazine/2021/01/images/2101_neuralnetwork_card.jpg" />
 </p>

 This is a project to make a simple, encapsulated and well commented and documented framework for making neural nets.
 As far as possible, I adhere to OOP paradigms and intend the library as a soft introduction to neural networks.
-I hope to also produce a latex file on the intuition behind design choices.

 ## Getting started